-Shieldex® 33/10 AntimicrobialShieldex® 33/10 Antimicrobial This yarn is antimicrobial, anti-odor and anti-fungal - perfect for…
+Shieldex® 33/10 AntimicrobialShieldex® 33/10 Antimicrobial This yarn is antimicrobial, odor-resistant, and fungicidal - perfect for…

 With Shieldex, sensors can be realized that can be integrated into mattresses in hospitals to combat bedsores in coma patients.
 If pressure sores develop, or if the patient has been lying in an unchanged position for too long, sensors made from conductive Shieldex yarns can provide recommendations for action to the attending physicians.

 In retirement homes, sensors made of Shieldex materials are laid in the floors and provide an alarm signal should falls, that would otherwise go undetected, occur.
 Sensory soles made of conductive Shieldex textiles can also be incorporated into shoes to analyze gait and help doctors select the optimal therapy - such as for chronic back pain.